Financial Psychologist & Certified Financial Therapist™

 I am a 1.5-generation Vietnamese American, a first-generation college graduate, a Returned Peace Corps Volunteer (RPCV), and someone who has lived and worked across 50+ countries.

-My lived experience with cultural pressure, migration, and reinvention, from Vietnam to the U.S., and from clinical psychology to financial therapy, helps me understand the layers many of my clients are carrying.
+My lived experience with cultural pressure, migration, and reinvention, from Vietnam to the U.S., and from clinical psychology to financial psychology, helps me understand the layers many of my clients are carrying.

 As a bilingual (English/Spanish) psychologist with a location-independent practice, I work especially well with globally minded clients navigating identity, mobility, pressure, and change.